 In Chapter 5, Hell on Earth, we looked at the idolatrous history of the Valley of Hinnom, the putrid, smoldering refuse dump below the wall of the city of Jerusalem that may have burned for nearly 1,000 years.
-This heap of everything rancid on the floor of the valley was called ge Hinnom in the Hebrew tongue, but it was called Gehenna in the Greek.
+This heap of everything rancid on the floor of the valley was called ge Hinnom in the Hebrew tongue, but in the Greek, it was called Gehenna.

 So, the question that comes to my mind is this – what was Jesus saying here?